kobiso/Computer-Vision-Leaderboard/index.md

 - To see the comparison of famous CNN models at a glance (performance, speed, size, etc.)
 - To access their research papers and implementations on different frameworks

+If you want to keep following this page, please star and watch [this repository.](https://github.com/kobiso/CNN-models-comparison)

 ## Leaderboard

 <iframe height="2200px" width="100%" style="border:none;" src="https://view-awesome-table.com/-LPQq6tbWJsI-7JR2EFC/view"></iframe>